Botlhale-AI/docusaurus/docs/1 - APIs/Rest APIs/Speech APIs/Automatic Speech Recogniton/1 - long ASR.md

 ### Upload via Presigned URL

-The generated presigned URL includes both a URL and additional fields that must be passed as part of the subsequent HTTP POST request.
-The following code demonstrates how to use the requests package with a presigned POST URL to perform a POST request to upload a file.
+The generated presigned URL includes both a URL and additional fields that must be passed as part of the subsequent `HTTP POST` request.
+The following code demonstrates how to use the requests package with a presigned POST URL to perform a `POST` request for file upload.

 #### Request Example